-Prof. Alexander Michaelis studied physics at the University of Düsseldorf in Germany and graduated with a diploma thesis in laser and plasma physics.
-Subsequently he switched to the field of physical chemistry and received his doctorate in electrochemistry.
-In 1995 he spend one year as faculty member at the University of North Carolina at Chapel Hill, USA.
-There, he worked on high temperature superconductors YBCO and Si-based microelectronic systems.
-In 1996 he accepted a position at Siemens AG working as senior process integration engineer in the field of microelectronics amongst others at the DRAM Development Alliance in East Fishkill, New York.
-In 2000, he began to work for the corporate research department of Bayer AG in Leverkusen.
-From there he was delegated to H.C.
-Starck GmbH, a Bayer subsidiary, where he was head of the Electroceramics and the New Business Development department.
+Prof. Alexander Michaelis studied physics at the University of Düsseldorf where he earned his Ph-D and state doctorate (habil) in materials science.
+In 1995 he became faculty member at the University of North Carolina at Chapel Hill, USA.
+In 1996 he switched to Siemens AG working as senior process integration engineer in the field of microelectronics in East Fishkill, New York.
+In 2000, he started to work for the corporate research department of Bayer AG in Leverkusen and the Bayer subsidiary H.C.
+Starck GmbH heading the New Business Development department.

 Since 2004, Prof. Michaelis is president of Fraunhofer IKTS with more than 800 employees and a yearly budget of over 76 Mio €.
 Additionally, he is full professor for Ceramics at TU Dresden.
 He filed 42 patent families and published more than 400 papers in peer-reviewed journals and books.
 He received numerous awards.